Top 10 party Games

 Story Of Your Life

-Before the party, attach the photo of the graduate to the string.
+Before the party, attach a photo of the graduate to the string.
 Tie the string up so the photo is hanging three feet from the ground.

-To play, players must use children’s books to build a tower out of books.
+To play, players must use children’s books (or any books) to build a tower out of books.
 First player to build a tower that’s high enough to touch the photo wins.

 A Bright Future